Shopping Cart

 Meeting_Four_web-550x550

-I source my sterling silver and gold for most of my jewellery, such as the OneFooter series, from Umicore and Stuller Inc. Cast materials for rings like those in the MapleLeaf series are from recycled materials from Montreal-based SR2 Technologies.
+I source my sterling silver and gold for most of my jewellery, such as the OneFooter series, from Umicore and Stuller Inc. Cast materials for items like those in the Dragonfly Series are recycled metals from Montreal-based SR2 Technologies.
 Sometimes, I have used palladium sterling silver for the OneFooter rings with gems.
 This highly valuable material is far superior to regular sterling silver; it is stronger and much more tarnish resistant.

 Even though it is incredibly durable and strong, 18k Palladium white gold is very malleable – it loves being forged, and thus lends itself to the forging technique I use.
 I appreciate its density and colour very much – it is very contemporary.
 Best of all, it is hypo-allergenic, as it does not contain nickel.